iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.phe.couchto5K 2 reviews"/>
 </p>

+> This is an excellent programme that gets you running and in much better shape.
+I have completed the full programme twice now.
+The biggest flaw is that there is no follow-on plan.
+So after couch-to-5k I did 5k-to-couch!
+Update: reducing to 2 stars because regrettably the excellent trainer Michael Johnson is being removed.
+Why??<br> :date: __2021-04-17 12:35:30__

+> So far I have seen my fitness build using the program however the app is quite buggy.
+The most annoying bug is that once I have hit start run if I switch to a different app e.g. music player, the audio continues but the timer within the app stops completely meaning at the end of my run I have to skip through the whole process because if I start it again then I get 2 sets of trainer audio at different times.<br> :date: __2021-04-14 12:23:00__

+> The programme is good but I wish there were different versions to listen to for each of the week's three runs...I don't want to hear the same tips three times, especially when they interrupt my podcast!
+But more annoying is the fact that the app keeps silently crashing which completely messes up the workout.<br> :date: __2021-04-14 09:16:09__

+> Overall the App works OK.
+But now I'm on the end of week 6 at 25mins of running, the App decided to NOT save that run.
+In the previous build it automatically prompted to save the run without worrying about losing the run record.
+Sadly the "new improvements" have broken it.
+And there is no automatic save prompt.
+Not great!!
+Please fix.<br> :date: __2021-04-13 09:53:37__

 > Just started week 2 and the app keeps stopping mid-run.....really annoying when you need it for your run/walk timings<br> :date: __2021-04-12 11:00:30__